duffydrunk/Pygamege/README.md

 # Pygamege

-Controls:
-  Arrow Keys to move
-  Space to throw Shuriken
+Controls: "Arrow Keys" to move & "Space" to throw Shuriken